China–Portugal relations: Contemporary era

 Following World War II, the United Nations expected its member states to relinquish any colonies.
 Portuguese Prime Minister Antonio Salazar sought to resist UN pressure to relinquish Macau.
 In 1951, the Salazar regime sought to re-characterize Macau not as a colony but as an overseas province of Portugal, which it viewed as part of a plural-continental but nonetheless unified and indivisible Portuguese state.

+The Portuguese Estado Novo adopted the idea of Lusotropicalism, which sought to cast Portugal's imperialism as a "better" form of colonialism.
+It contended that Portugal peacefully fostered beneficial race-mixing, while the northern European countries had engaged in true colonialism.
+As applied by the Portuguese to Macau, this narrative was favorably viewed in China as consistent with the narrative that Portugal had not colonized Macau, but had only been "allowed" to administer Macau.

 After the Carnation Revolution, Portugal began its process of decolonization.
 Over the next several years, Portugal made two offers to return Macau, both of which were rejected by the Chinese government.
 In 1979, following the formal establishment of diplomatic relations, the two countries reached a secret agreement to characterise Macau as a "Chinese territory under Portuguese administration".

 Relations between Portugal and China began to improve as talks in relation to Macau's future were conducted, and a final agreement was reached, with Macau being returned to Chinese sovereignty in 1999.
 After Macau was returned to China, its ties with Portugal have largely been based on cultural and economic exchanges.

 China and Portugal both participated in the multi-lateral group Forum Macao, which China formed in 2003 in order to increase economic and commercial cooperation between China and the Portuguese-speaking countries.